Kittaru87/CV/README.md

 ## Profile

 Changing careers is not an easy thing to do.
 My entire career has centered around website management and digital content, including working with a Drupal CMS, Citrix, Access, Sharepoint and Indesign, and I have had a lot of success in my previous role - as digital content and SEO lead, I helped increase website traffic from roughly 100,000 visitors a year to 5.5 million over my tenur.
-I have also taken on freelance work to supplement my learning and knowledge-base, including the development of a WordPress site for a small business and copy-editor for a couple of trade magazines.
+I have also taken on freelance work to supplement my learning and knowledge-base, including the development of a WordPress site for a small business and sub-editor for a couple of trade magazines.
 However, it was while I was attending 23 Code Street, a 3-month evening web development course, that I really fell in love with programming.
 This led to a number of online courses and then finally to Makers, a 16-week intensive dev bootcamp.
 And I am loving every second of it.

 My professional training includes test-driven development (TDD) and object-oriented programming (OOP), and incorporates front and backend development.
 It was both fast paced and constantly evolving, conditions that I thrive in - the more there is to learn, the better.
-I have even started a blog, which will help consolidate my learning process while offering an opportunity to write informatively (great practice for code documentation).
+I have even started a [blog]((https://medium.com/@sophbell87), which will help consolidate my learning process while offering an opportunity to write informatively (great practice for code documentation).

 I look forward to taking the skills I already have and those I will learn and applying them to any project that comes my way.
 Most of all I look forward to working with like-minded people who feel passionate about coding and with whom I can take the next step in my career.